KannonZenetism/zenetism-field-physics/structural-neuroscience/SN06-replenishment-reconnection-and-restoration.md

 ### 11.1 Relation to SN05

 SN06 completes the cost-recovery arc begun in SN05.
 Where SN05 formalized how coherence depletes, SN06 formalizes how it replenishes.
-The formal apparatus is symmetric: the recovery integral mirrors the cost integral; the recovery condition inverts the burnout condition; the membrane restoration pathway reverses the conservation-pressure tightening.
+The formal apparatus is symmetric: the recovery integral parallels the cost integral; the recovery condition inverts the burnout condition; the membrane restoration pathway reverses the conservation-pressure tightening.

 The Essence-Function Independence principle (§1.3) is the doctrinal contribution that SN05 implied but SN06 makes explicit: the essence persists through all functional disruption, and recovery is reconnection with what was never lost.